SmallhillCZ/golemio-sdk/src/sdk-main/docs/PedestriansV2Api.md

 const configuration = new Configuration();
 const apiInstance = new PedestriansV2Api(configuration);

-let locationId: number; //Lists only measurements for this location (optional) (default to undefined) let directionId: number; //Lists only measurements for this direction (optional) (default to undefined) let limit: number; //Limits number of retrieved items (optional) (default to undefined) let offset: number; //Number of the first items that are skipped (optional) (default to undefined) let from: string; //Date in ISO8601, limits data measured from this datetime (optional) (default to undefined)
+let locationId: string; //Lists only measurements for this location (optional) (default to undefined) let directionId: string; //Lists only measurements for this direction (optional) (default to undefined) let limit: number; //Limits number of retrieved items (optional) (default to undefined) let offset: number; //Number of the first items that are skipped (optional) (default to undefined) let from: string; //Date in ISO8601, limits data measured from this datetime (optional) (default to undefined)